netbug94/libreNMS-Deb12-Nginx/Step_03.md

 ```
 - Then restart MariaDB ``` systemctl enable mariadb ``` ``` systemctl restart mariadb ```
 -  Start MariaDB client ``` mysql -u root ```
--  Your terminal should look a bit different since you are now logged into MariaDB; Add the following commands
+-  Your terminal should appear different now that you are logged into MariaDB.
+Add the following commands
 > [!NOTE]
-> Remember to hit "enter" after pasting each command
+> Remember to press "Enter" after pasting each command
 ```bash
 CREATE DATABASE librenms CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
 ```
-- Make sure to change 'password' to something secure
+- Ensure to replace 'password' with a secure and unique passphrase
 ```bash
 CREATE USER 'librenms'@'localhost' IDENTIFIED BY 'password';
 ```